-The Switch Stacking CLI commands are the same for the DGS-3212SR, and the DES-3226S/SR. Follow the instructions below to first configure the slave units, and then to configure the DGS-3212SR as the designated Master.
+Follow the instructions below to first configure the slave units, and then to configure the DGS-3212SR as the designated Master.

-NOTICE: The DGS-3212SR can be used to manage a switch stack consisting of only DES-3226S or DES-3226SR switches.
-Stacking of DGS-3212SR switches is not supported at this time.
+NOTICE: The DGS-3212SR can be used to manage a Switch stack consisting of only DES-3226S Switches.

-For the DES-3226S/SR, the stacking configuration as a Master or Slave switch is no longer necessary.
-The DGS-3212SR can communicate with a DES-3226S/SR regardless of its stacking configuration.
-It is recommended that you configure all DES-3226S/SR switches in a switch stack in the auto stacking mode to reduce potential confusion.
+For the DES-3226S the stacking configuration as a Master or Slave Switch is no longer necessary.
+The DGS-3212SR can communicate with a DES-3226S regardless of its stacking configuration.
+It is recommended that you configure all DES-3226S Switches in a Switch stack in the auto stacking mode to reduce the potential for problems.
+The default stacking mode configuration for the DES-3226S is auto.

-To configure the DES-3226S/SR to function in a stacked group as a slave, do the following:
+To configure the DES-3226S to function in a stacked group as a slave, do the following:

 - 1. At the CLI login prompt, enter config stacking mode enable auto and press the Enter key. - 2.
+You will be prompted to save the stacking mode configuration.
+Press the Y key (yes) to save the stacking mode configuration. - 3.
 Successful configuration will be verified by a Success message.
-It takes a few seconds for the change to take effect.
-See the example below for the DES-3226S. - 3.
-Be sure to save the configuration change using the CLI command save.
+It takes a few seconds for the change to take effect and be saved.
+See the example below for the DES-3226S.